What are level 1 drug misdemeanors in Colorado?

 Colorado law subdivides drug misdemeanors into two tiers: level 1 to level 2.
 Level 1 drug misdemeanors are the most serious category of Colorado drug misdemeanors.
 Common examples of level 1 drug misdemeanors in Colorado include:

-- The Colorado crime of unlawful drug possession (of schedule III, IV or V drugs, or drugs listed in part 2 or Article 18 of Title 18, not including flunitrazepam or ketamine.)
+- The Colorado crime of unlawful drug possession (of schedule III, IV or V drugs, or up to 4 grams of schedule I or II drugs, or drugs listed in part 2 or Article 18 of Title 18, not including flunitrazepam or ketamine.)

-- The Colorado crime of marijuana possession (more than 6 oz. but not more than 12 oz., or not more than 3 oz. of marijuana concentrate)
+- The Colorado crime of marijuana possession (more than 6 oz. or more than 3 oz. of marijuana concentrate)